httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Applications needing this type of binding have to sign sufficient portion the request to ensure that it is uniquely tied to the response.
 Signing the signature value of a signed request alone does not provide sufficient coverage in most cases, as discussed in {{security-sign-signature}}.

+The response signature can only cover what is included in the request.
+Therefore, if an application needs to bind the message content of the request in its response, the client needs to include a means for covering that content, such as a Content-Digest field.
+See the discussion in {{security-message-content}} for more information.

 The `req` parameter MUST NOT be used in a signature that targets a request message.

 ## Creating the Signature Base {#create-sig-input}